abeloha/subscription-app/README.md

 Queues:
 The app uses queue to run some services such as sending of email at the background.
 Configure your queue services properly.
 Here is laravel documentation for that: https://laravel.com/docs/8.x/queues

+Commands:
+You can email all subscribers to a post with the following command: php artisan mail:send {post_id}

+eg: php artisan mail:send 5 will send details of post with id 5 to all who subscribed to the posts website